kaushalmodi/ox-hugo/example-site/content/posts/image-links.md

 ~~To be fixed~~ (**Now fixed**): The sub-headings in a post get exported as _Heading 1_ instead of _Heading 2_.

-For example, this sub-section&rsquo;s heading is exported as:
+For example, this sub-section's heading is exported as:

 ```text
 # Unclickable image